 Growing Roots - our residential permaculture design course

-Permaculture offers another path.
+Permaculture offers us another path.
 One that invites us back into relationship with the living world, and asks how we might meet our needs with greater care, intelligence and responsibility.

 You’ll leave with an internationally recognised Permaculture Design Certificate — and, more importantly, with the confidence and clarity to begin shaping meaningful change in your own life.